Drewbreezy22/Drewbreezy22/README.md

 Powerr Platform Developer and Azure Cloud Engineer
 -----------------------------

-WGU's  BS on Information Technology Student focuses on Web and Mobile application Development and provide security engineer to platforms.
+WGU's  BS on Information Technology Student focuses on Web and Mobile application Development and provide security engineering to platforms.

 *   🌍  I'm based in Houston, TX
 *   🖥️  See my portfolio at [andrewchavis.com](http://andrewchavis.simple.ink/)